 We look forward to following Vivian’s exceptional journey as a student athlete and positive leader.

-Vivian was awarded the 2024 JVA Athleader Award after being nominated by her Club Director at Chicaog Elite Volleyball.
+Vivian was awarded the 2024 JVA Athleader Award after being nominated by her Club Director at Chicago Elite Volleyball.
 Chicago Elite Volleyball (Chicago, IL) is a member of the Junior Volleyball Association, a non-profit organization dedicated to enhancing the junior volleyball experience for players, coaches, clubs and fans.

 To learn more about the JVA Athleader Award click HERE.
 For related reading for junior volleyball athletes, click HERE.